The need for modifying procedures to accommodate patients with AD

 Research studies indicate that AD patients undergo a progressive deterioration in linguistic competence, which results in overall inability to speak their minds and to express their feelings effectively.
 The following guidelines may be used by the professional to facilitate communication with these patients.

 - Get the patient’s attention before speaking to them.
 Touch them on the arm or shoulder to focus their eyes on you.
 If the person does not care to be touched, speak in a louder voice than usual.
-Stay in view of the person.
+Speak only when visible to the person.

 - Establish eye contact and maintain it throughout the conversation.
 Situate yourself on the same positional level as the patient.
 Always face the listener when you are speaking so that visual cues can be utilized.